servertap-io/servertap/docs/index.md

----
-title: Welcome to ServerTap
+# ServerTap
----

 ServerTap is a REST API for Bukkit, Spigot, and PaperMC Minecraft servers.
 It allows for server admins to query and interact with their servers using simple REST semantics.

-This plugin is under development and is **not ready for real usage yet**.

-**But** if you're feeling brave, head over to https://github.com/phybros/servertap/releases to grab the latest and greatest plugin JAR.
+Head over to <https://github.com/phybros/servertap/releases> to grab the latest and greatest plugin JAR.

-# Discord
+## Discord

-Join the Discord to talk about this plugin https://discord.gg/rhqXArkQ3U
+Join the Discord to talk about this plugin <https://discord.gg/fefHbTFAkj>

-# Usage
+## Usage

 Install this plugin by dropping the jar into the `plugins/` directory on your server.